 Further details are available in our blog article on the previously named Niseko Backcountry Tour.

-6 to 1 Client to Guide ratio
+4 to 1 Client to Guide ratio

-6 people max per tour.
-4 person minimum.
+4 people max per tour.
+3 person minimum.

-We are a fully licensed travel agent and can organise flights from any capital city.
-Ask for a ski and fly package.
+We are a IATA registered travel agent with wholesale fares and can organise discounted flights from anywhere in Australia.
+Ask for our ski and fly packages.

-- Airport transfers & daily transport
+- Resort Liner airport transfers & daily transport

 - Welcome & farewell dinner party

-- Optional Cultural day tour to Otaru
+- Optional cultural/rest day tour to Otaru

 - Daily cooked breakfast